paolobertani/microlang/README.md

-`language version 1.0`
+`language version 1.1`

-`interpreters version 1.0.2`
+`interpreters version 1.1.0`

 -

-**microlang** is a minimal language intended primarly for small algorithms for basic string manipulation, to be executed via interpreter by the browser or server side (php).
+**microlang** is a minimal language intended primarly for small algorithms for basic string manipulation, or math; it is designed to be executed via interpreter by the browser or server side (php).

 &nbsp;